-The Entertainer is research into my own recorded childhood from a 3rd person point of view.
-An archive of unseen videos depicting someone I recognize but never understood, somebody that I wanted to resurrect while also burying it back in my memories.
+The Entertainer is research into my own recorded childhood from a 3rd-person point of view.
+An archive of unseen videos depicting someone I recognized but never understood, somebody I wanted to resurrect while also burying it back in my memories.

 The short film is much more than looking at home videos, the investigation touches on the condition of “The Entertainer”, a complex of my generation that constantly had a phone-camera at hand.
 Consequently, growing up as a girl in my family, in the church, and in Eastern Europe influenced the type of person I was in real life, and on-screen, making me who I am today.